berekvolgyipeter/cyfrin-advanced-foundry-ccip-rebase-token/README.md

     and then later deposit a large amount to `wallet B` at a lower interest rate, and we trasfer our founds from `wallet B` to `wallet A`, we can have the high interest rate on all our funds which is not the intended behavior.
-    3. `mint and burn` role is granted to users, which makes the protocol somewhat centralized.

 ![alt text](img/protocol.png)